pdavis39/DIY-3/README.md

 ## Status
-Waiting for one last piece of hardware, the project is almost done and I'll create a videa and upload the rest of the files soon.
+Just a bit more coding for the automomous capability and I'll create a videa and upload the rest of code soon.

 # References
 These sites were very useful and provided information that allowed me to build DIY3: